 GDPR is not the first privacy law, but many data privacy laws before GDPR were outdated, given that both technology and the way we communicate and share our data have changed greatly in just a few years.

-General Data Protection Regulation marked the first serious intent to control the excessive exploitation of personal data and to fine both data processors and data controllers appropriately.
+General Data Protection Regulation marked the first serious intent to control the excessive exploitation of personal data.

-Organizations should take this into consideration when creating their business plans, strategy, and marketing activities.
-Not only because of fines but also because this is what individuals will expect.
+Organizations should take this into consideration when creating their business plans, strategies, and marketing activities, not only because of fines but also because this is what individuals will expect.

 How can you achieve your compliance goals faster?

-We are exchanging more data than ever, and in the ways, we haven’t before.
-The technology is changing and this requires data privacy solutions to follow that change.
+We are exchanging more data than ever, and in ways we haven’t before.
+Technology is changing, and this requires a more sophisticated approach.

-Data privacy software can help you achieve and demonstrate compliance by automating and operationalizing data privacy principles.
-Privacy software tracks your statutory deadlines for each data subject request and helps you understand your customers better.
+Data privacy software can help you achieve and demonstrate compliance by automating your processes, managing consents, fulfilling data subject rights, managing third parties, and more.